October Fishing Forecast – Treasure Coast

 October marks the transition into the fall weather patterns along the Treasure Coast.
 You can expect temperatures to begin to cool down somewhat into more comfortable days to enjoy the outdoors.
 Water temperatures will begin to slowly cool off as well.
 This year has brought us lots of rain and a quiet hurricane season so far.
 October provides great weather and hungry fish.
 It's a fantastic month to be fishing!

 The fall mullet run will continue to dominate the area as large schools of finger mullet fill the beaches, inlets and rivers of the area.
+It has been an active season this year.
 You can expect lots of big fish to be feeding on them both day and night.
 Snook fishing will be best during the night hours on the higher ends of the tides.
 Live finger mullet, croakers and pigfish will be the best live baits to use.
 DOA Terror Eyz, Bait Busters and feather jigs will be good artificial lures to use for snook.
 Try around the jetties, turning basin and bridges as well as many of the deeper docks around the river.
 Lighted docks are especially productive when fishing at night.

 Snook season has been in full swing for the past month and anglers are always looking for that slot fish to take home.
 Beaches, jetties, bridges and mangroves are all popular areas to seek snook.
 Top water lures, DOA Bait Busters, CAL Airheads and live baits are all great ways to target snook in October.
 Have fun this month!

 It's another great month to fish along the Treasure Coast!
 Have fun and get out fishing soon!